-Allerton Park has long been recognized as one of Illinois’ most significant natural areas.
-It is located in the Grand Prairie Natural Division (Schwegman, et al. 1973) and contains outstanding examples of old-growth floodplain and upland forest.
+Located in the Grand Prairie Natural Division (Schwegman, et al. 1973), Allerton contains outstanding examples of old-growth floodplain and upland forest.
 It supports populations of the state endangered eastern massasauga (Sistrurus catenatus), state threatened Kirtland’s watersnake (Clonophis kirtlandii), black-billed cuckoo (Coccyzus erythropthalmus) and Mudpuppy (Necturus maculosus).

-The high diversity of natural communities and native species, especially forest trees and wildflowers, and the park’s location along an unmodified reach of the Sangamon River also contribute to the high natural quality of the site.
+The high diversity of natural communities and native species, especially forest trees and wildflowers, and the Park’s location along an unmodified reach of the Sangamon River also contribute to the high natural quality of the site.
 A portion of the site has been recognized as a National Natural Landmark by the National Park Service.
 Land management techniques are planned to protect, maintain, and enhance this important feature of the Park.
 Learn more about our Natural Areas Management Plan here.